jesusdiazvico/didcomm-privacy-benchmarks/README.md

 $ docker run -p 5000:5000 jdiazvico/didcomm-benchmarks
 ```

-Then, you can comforbatly access `localhost:5000` from your preferred browser,
+Then, you can comfortably access `localhost:5000` from your preferred browser,
 and that should show you some pre-computed graphs.

 If you want to recompute them locally, run the following instead: